Franklin (village), New York: History

 In the aftermath of the Civil War, dairying became more important; production of milk, butter, and cheese all increased.
 A creamery association was formed to develop and market dairy products, especially to the major market of metropolitan New York.
 In addition to licensed taverns, inns, and hotel, the business directory for the town included dry goods, hardware, furniture, grocery, druggists, carriagemakers, coopers, harness makers, shoemakers, foundry, cigar company, telegraph, ice cream parlor, marble works, doctors, dentists, lawyers, and other vocations.

 The trustees of the DLI voted to ask the Board of Regents to establish teacher training at the school and gained the founding of a Normal School in Oneonta, now the State University of New York at Oneonta.

 Near the village, the Ouleout Valley Cemetery on Route 357, beginning in 1873, often draws attention for its handsome iron gate and well-manicured grounds.
 Annual Memorial Day observances have been held at the Soldiers Monument since its dedication in 1889.

 Many villages and town community and fraternal associations were started in the 19th century.
 These included the volunteer Fire Department, Masonic Lodge, Odd Fellows Lodge, Sportsmen's Association, Washington Reading Circle, and Onesiphorus, and the Free Library.

 In 1990, the census showed a population of 409 in the Village of Franklin.
 The number of active farms continued to decline, and absentee ownership increased.
 Few new businesses survive, and a substantial number of people are retired or commute to work outside the town.
 Franklin Central School completed a building program in 1991.
 An annual Franklin Day is held in August to raise funds for the preservation of Stone Hall, once part of the Delaware Literary Institute.

 In 1983, the village of Franklin was designated an historic district and placed on the National Register of Historic Places.
-This noteworthy honour was a memorable beginning in the continued preservation of Franklin's architectural treasures.
+This honour was a memorable beginning in the continued preservation of Franklin's architectural treasures.

 In 1992, the town of Franklin celebrated its bicentennial with many events.
 On July 25, 1992, dozens of groups marched along Main Street of the village in the bicentennial parade, which was videotaped for later viewing.
 The Ouleout Valley Historical Society published Throughout the Years in the Town of Franklin 1792-1992.

 The Franklin Stage Company currently occupies Chapel Hall (once part of the Delaware Literary Institute) located at 25 Institute Street.
 Since 1997, the Franklin Stage Company has done extensive renovations to the building and also raised money through foundations and government grants to support their work.
 The Stage Company is funded in part by the New York State Council on the Arts.